google/xls/docs_src/ir_semantics.md

 [TOC]

 The XLS IR is a pure dataflow-oriented IR that has the static-single-assignment property, but is specialized for generating circuitry.
-Notably, it includes high level parallel patterns.
 The aim is to create effective circuit designs through a "lifted" understanding of the high-level operations and their semantics, instead of trying to reverse all relevant properties via dependence analysis, which often cannot take advantage of high level knowledge that the designer